explodecomputer/gibandjo.com/part2/4-technical_report/index.md

 				<div class="span8">

 					<h2 class="top-buffer">Introduction</h2>
 					<p>Marriage is a near ubiquitous human concept but a highly heterogeneous human tradition.
 Understanding its place and meaning in the 21st century cosmopolitan West is non-trivial, and up until the end of 2013 we were quite content to regard it as a <em>theoretical problem</em>.
-However, at around that point things started getting serious which forced us to elevate it to the status of <em>practical challenge</em>.</p>
+However, at around that point shit started getting serious which forced us to elevate it to the status of <em>practical challenge</em>.</p>

 					<p>The practical challenge of assembling any wedding is daunting, but given the cultural maelstrom in which we found ourselves it seemed particularly insurmountable.
 But as we show through empirical findings (<a href="/part2/2-photos/">Supplementary Figures</a>) there do exist tractable solutions, provided that certain conditions are met, which we detail below.</p>